-• The security software products were generally effective at handling general threats from cyber criminals...
+• The security software products handled general threats from cyber criminals with variable ability...

-Most products were very capable of handling public emailand web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-All but two were completely effective.
+Only five products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Five missed one or two well-known threats each.

-- ... but targeted attacks caused problems for every product.
+• ... but targeted attacks caused even more problems for some products.

-Avast, AVG, Kaspersky, Microsoft, Sophos and NortonLifeLock

-were the most effective at blocking more targeted, exploit-based attacks.
-Avira missed one, while the rest missed between three

-to five targeted attacks.
+Kaspersky, McAfee, Avast, NortonLifeLock and Microsoft were the most effective at blocking more targeted, exploit-based attacks.
+Avira, AVG and Panda missed one each, while the otehrs missed between four to six targeted attacks.

-- False positives were not a serious issue for most products.
+False positives were not a serious issue for any product.
 All of the products were good at correctly classifying legitimate applications and websites.
-AVG made one error.
+Sophos asked the user to decide in one case.

-- Which products were the most effective?
+• Which products were the most effective?

-Products from Kaspersky, Sophos, Avast and Microsoft produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Products from AVG, Avira, NortonLifeLock, McAfee and Webroot also achieved AAA awards.
+Products from Kaspersky, McAfee, NortonLifeLock and Avira produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Products from Avast, AVG, Microsoft, Panda, Sophos and Webroot also achieved AAA awards.